akitaonrails/chainable_methods/README.md

   .URI.extract.first
   .URI.parse
   .chain { |uri| open(uri).read }
-  .chain { |body| Nokogiri::HTML(body).css("h1") }
+  .Nokogiri::HTML.parse
+  .css("h1")
   .first.text.strip
   .unwrap
 ```

 I think this is way neater :-) And as a bonus it's also easier to refactor and change the order of the steps or add new steps in-between.

-Using the `#chain` call you can add transformations from anywhere and keep chaining methods from the returning objects as well, in the same mix, and without those ugly dangling variables.
+If you don't have a neat "Module.method" format to chain, you can use the `#chain` call to add transformations from anywhere and keep chaining methods from the returning objects as well, in the same mix, and without those ugly dangling variables.

 The shortcut `CM(state, context)` will wrap the initial state and optionally provide a module as a context upon which to call the chained methods.
 Without you declaring this context, the chained methods will run the initial state object's methods.